RoboPhred/potioncraft-pantry/README.md

 A mod for creating custom PotionCraft ingredients.

+_WARNING_: This mod is currently in a prototype phase.
+While it can add custom ingredients to the game, it cannot spawn them without using additional cheat mods.
+As such, it is not ready for casual use.

 ## Adding custom ingredients

 Custom ingredients are read in from the `PotionCraft/pantry` folder.
 This folder should contain other folders provided by other ingredient mods.